Unfortunately, I have some painfully bad news. You will be required to do math in respiratory therapy school.

 Static Compliance = 20

-This practice question was actually taken from our TMC Test Bank, which is a massive bank of premium practice questions that cover every topic that students must know in order to pass the TMC Exam.
+This practice question was taken from our TMC Test Bank.
+It’s a massive bank of premium practice questions that cover every topic students must know in order to pass the TMC Exam.